-Healthier Caesar Salad – use roasted chick peas for added flavor and crunch instead of croutons; the homemade dressing is out of this world, too!
+Healthier Caesar Salad – use roasted chickpeas for added flavor and crunch instead of croutons; the homemade dressing is out of this world, too!

-First post of February and I’m trying to make those healthy resolutions stick.
+The first post of February and I’m trying to make those healthy resolutions stick.
 One of my favorite salads is a crunchy, creamy caesar salad with loads of parmesan cheese and flavorful croutons.
 Since this year I’m trying to focus on finding balance in all aspects of life, I decided I should look to making this salad a little healthier too.

 As of February 1st, I’ve officially started the Whole30!
 While this is not Whole30 friendly – although swap out a few ingredients and you probably could make it W30 approved – it’s still a healthier version of one of my favorites.